top of page

 Fine Work Customs creates unique chainstitch embroidered textiles with a handle-cranked industrial machine.
 Each piece is uniquely handmade, one at a time—no computers involved.

 Chainstitch is a sewing and embroidery technique in which a series of looped stitches form a chain-like pattern.
 Because chain stitches can form flowing, curved lines, they are used in many surface embroidery styles that mimic “drawing” in thread.
-Hand sewn examples have been dated to 3rd century BC.

 Each piece is uniquely one-of-a-kind, and meant to last a lifetime.